clickstorm/cs_seo/Documentation/Administrator/Index.rst

 #.
 Include the TypoScript from the extension!
 #.
 Insert a domain record at the root page
 #.
 Make some configurations via TypoScript.
+#.
+Run the Scheduler Task to evaluate all pages initially.

 |img-1|